 The Company enters into reverse repurchase agreements and repurchase agreements to accommodate customers' needs and invest the Company's capital.
 The Company manages credit exposure arising from such transactions by, in appropriate circumstances, entering into master repurchase agreements with counterparties that provide the Company, in the event of counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), the right to net a counterparty's rights and obligations under such agreement and liquidate and offset collateral against the net amount owed by the counterparty.
-The Company's policy is generally to take possession of securities purchased under agreements to resell, and to receive securities and cash posted as collateral (with rights of re-hypothecation).
-The following tables present the gross and net, resale and repurchase agreements and the related offsetting amounts as of December 31, 2023.
+The Company's policy is generally to take possession of Securities purchased under agreements to resell, and to receive securities and cash posted as collateral (with rights of re-hypothecation).
+The Company reports Securities purchased under agreements to resell and Securities sold under agreements to repurchase are record at contract prices, plus accrued interest.
+The following tables present the gross and net, resale and repurchase agreements and the related offsetting amounts as of December 31, 2024.